ReflectiveCloud/Book/usage_guide/best_practice.md

 ### **Environment Selection**

-- **Select Pangeo Notebook Image** to start a Python environment with a set of common geoscience packages including those from the [Pangeo](https://pangeo.io/#ecosystem) ecosystem
+- **Select Reflective Image** to start a Python environment with a set of common geoscience packages including those from the [Pangeo](https://pangeo.io/#ecosystem) ecosystem
 - This is the environment required to run our example notebooks

 ### **Resource Allocation**

 - **Please select the smallest resource** (RAM and CPUs) which can meet your needs for a given workflow
 - The higher resource options cost us significantly more
 - You can see your memory usage at the bottom of the screen when working in a notebook

 ---